Skip to main content

 We always try to improve the overall performance of the build infrastructure, but you’ll most likely have more powerful hardware.

-Cloud environments are fantastic to provide reproducible build environments, but virtualization requires additional resources on top of the resources exposed to the virtual machine / build environment.
+Cloud environments are a fantastic way to provide reproducible build environments, but virtualization requires additional resources on top of the resources exposed to the virtual machine/build environment.

 You can try this on your own Mac/PC: running the same compilation directly on your Mac/PC will be faster than doing it in a Virtual Machine.